Optimizing tree decompositions in MSO: Constructing the transduction

 \paragraph*{Proving the main result.} We are finally ready to prove our main result, Theorem~\ref{thm:main}.
 The proof is broken down into several steps.
-The first, main step shows that an \mso transduction can output optimum-width separation forests.
-Here, a separation forest of a graph $G$ is encoded by enriching the relational structure encoding $G$ with a single binary relation interpreted as the child relation of $F$.
-Note that the definition of a separation forest is \mso-expressible: there is an \mso sentence that checks whether the additional relation indeed encodes a separation forest of the graph.
+The first, main step shows that an \mso transduction can output optimum-width elimination forests.
+Here, an elimination forest of a graph $G$ is encoded by enriching the relational structure encoding $G$ with a single binary relation interpreted as the child relation of $F$.
+Note that the definition of an elimination forest is \mso-expressible: there is an \mso sentence that checks whether the additional relation indeed encodes an elimination forest of the graph.

-\begin{lemma} For every $k \in \set{0,1,2,\ldots}$, there is an \mso transduction from tree decompositions to separation forests such that for every input tree decomposition $t$: \begin{itemize} \item every output is a separation forest of the underlying graph of $t$; and \item if $t$ has width at most $k$, then there is at least one output that is a separation forest of optimum width. \end{itemize} \end{lemma} \begin{proof} Observe that the verification whether the width of $t$ is at most $k$ can be expressed by an \mso sentence, so we can first use filtering to filter out any input tree decomposition $t$ whose width is larger than $k$; for such decompositions, the transduction produces no output.
+\begin{lem} For every $k \in \set{0,1,2,\ldots}$, there is an \mso transduction from tree decompositions to elimination forests such that for every input tree decomposition $t$: \begin{itemize} \item every output is an elimination forest of the underlying graph of $t$; and \item if $t$ has width at most $k$, then there is at least one output that is an elimination forest of optimum width. \end{itemize} \end{lem} \begin{proof} Observe that the verification whether the width of $t$ is at most $k$ can be expressed by an \mso sentence, so we can first use filtering to filter out any input tree decomposition $t$ whose width is larger than $k$; for such decompositions, the transduction produces no output.
 Let $G$ be the underlying graph of $t$, and let $\phi$ be the mapping that sends each vertex $u$ of $G$ to the unique node of $t$ whose margin contains $u$.
-By the Conflict Lemma, there exists some separation forest $F$ of $G$ of optimum width such that the conflict graph $H(t,F)$ admits some proper coloring $\lambda$ with $h(k)$ colors.
+By the Conflict Lemma, there exists some elimination forest $F$ of $G$ of optimum width such that the conflict graph $H(t,F)$ admits some proper coloring $\lambda$ with $h(k)$ colors.
 The constructed \mso transduction attempts at guessing and interpreting $F$ as follows.

 First, using coloring and filtering, we guess the coloring $\lambda$, represented as a partition of the vertex set of $G$.
 Then, again using coloring and filtering, for every vertex $u$ of $G$ we guess whether $u$ is a root of $F$, and if not, then we guess the color under $\lambda$ of the parent of $u$ in $F$.